Making a Movie Tutorial

 Grabbing YouTube Video Tutorial:

-Step Four: Share the video with the class and discuss your experience using movie-making software and finding the materials for your video.
+Share the video with the class and discuss your experience using movie-making software and finding the materials for your video.

-Optional: Rhetorical Strategies in Student Produced Videos
+Optional: Rhetorical Strategies in Student-Produced Videos

 - How does Ryan use audio and images to invoke emotional responses from his audience?